rafizul896/unhiddenGems-client-side/README.md

 - **React-Router**: For client-side routing.
 - **Node.js**: For server-side.

+## Installation and Setup
-- **Installation and Setup**: Includes steps to clone the repository, install dependencies, set up environment variables, and run the development server.
+- Includes steps to clone the repository, install dependencies, set up environment variables, and run the development server.
 - **Environment Variables**: Provides instructions to create a `.env` file and set the necessary environment variables for the project.